-This example demonstrates how to manipulate a navbar control programmatically on the client using our extended client-side functionality.
+This example demonstrates how you can manipulate a page control programmatically on the client using enhanced client-side functionality.
 The client-side programmatic interface is available if the EnableClientSideAPI property is set to true or if there is a handler assigned to any client-side event.